KinoGlazPrusia/plain/README.md

 }
 ```

-## Notes
+## Patch Notes v.1.1.6
-- Added a new attribute to the PlainComponent class called 'parentComponent' and a new method called 'adoption()' that will set the parentComponent attribute of all the children of the component.
+- Added a new attribute to the PlainComponent class called 'parentComponent' and a new method called 'adoption()' that will set the parentComponent attribute for all the children of the component.
 This is useful when you want to access the parent component from a child component and for example, to call a method of the parent component.
+The method is not public.
+It sets its children automatically every time the component is rendered.

+- Added signal name suggestion in case that a signal name which is trying to be connected doesn't exists.
+(TODO)

+- Some of the class methods have been defined as private.